torresferro/starter-hugo-academic/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Uncertain Expenses and the Short-Run Transmission of Monetary Policy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford

 # Author notes (optional)
-author_notes:
+author_notes: false
   - 'Equal contribution'
   - 'Equal contribution'